New Birth Missionary Baptist Church

-New Birth Missionary Baptist Church is a megachurch in unincorporated DeKalb County, Georgia, near Lithonia.
-It has embraced a Pentecostal theology not typically found in African-American Baptist churches.
+New Birth Missionary Baptist Church also known as New Birth Cathedral is a progressive charismatic Christian Baptist megachurch in Stonecrest, DeKalb County, Georgia.
+Celebrity pastor Jamal Bryant is the senior pastor since 2018.

 History

 The church was founded in 1939 in Scottdale as Travelers Rest Baptist Church.
 In 1983, it moved to Decatur and adopted its current name.
 Eddie Long took over as pastor in 1987.
 At the time, the church had only 300 members.

-Since his installation, membership has grown to 25,000.
+In 1994, New Birth became a member of the Full Gospel Baptist Church Fellowship.

+In 2001, it dedicated a new building including a 6,056-seat auditorium.

-In 2002, New Birth was chosen to host the live recording of Dorinda Clark-Cole, and was chosen by the family of rapper and R&B superstar Lisa Left Eye Lopes to host the funeral for the rapper, who was killed in a car accident in La Ceiba, Honduras.
+In 2002, New Birth was chosen to host the live recording of Dorinda Clark-Cole.
+This same year, it was chosen by the family of rapper and R&B superstar Lisa Left Eye Lopes to host the funeral for the rapper, who was killed in a car accident in La Ceiba, Honduras.

 In 2003, New Birth planted a branch called "New Birth Charlotte" in Charlotte, North Carolina.
-That church no longer exists, and has since sold its building.
+The campus closed its doors in 2013, and has since sold its building.
 Mecklenburg County records show the church defaulted on its payments to Evangelical Christian Credit Union for a $10 million loan.